Broadmeadow precinct regeneration

 - multi-purpose venues for other entertainment and sporting events

-- green infrastructure for local amenity
+- green infrastructure for local amenity, sustainability and resilience outcomes

 - residential and mixed-use development

-- accessibility improvements within the precinct.
+- accessibility improvements within the precinct. including new pedestrian facilities.

 Proponent to develop potential investment options (Stage 2 of Infrastructure Australia’s Assessment Framework).